Lump Sum Allowance and Lump Sum and Death Benefit Allowance

 - An individual needs remaining LSA and LSDBA to pay a pension commencement lump sum (PCLS) or uncrystallised funds pension lump sum (UFPLS).
 Remaining LSDBA only is needed to pay tax-free death benefits or a serious ill-health lump sum.

-- An individual’s LSA or LSDBA can be higher than the standard amounts if they have lifetime allowance protection in place.
+- An individual’s LSA or LSDBA can be higher than the standard amounts if they have transitional protection in place.

 - An individual’s LSA or LSDBA will be reduced by any BCE between 6 April 2006 and 5 April 2024.